 NYSenate.gov is the most efficient way for New Yorkers to contact their lawmakers in the State Senate.

-New York State Senators are tasked with representing 21 million citizens.
+New York State Senators are tasked with representing more than 19 million citizens.
 This platform makes it easier for each and every citizen to participate in the legislative process, providing feedback to lawmakers on issues that matter to them.
 It also makes it easier for senators and staff to authentically consider and respond to the enormous volume of feedback they receive on a daily basis.

 When you use NYSenate.gov to get in touch, senators and staff spend more time considering your point of view and crafting meaningful responses, and far less time sorting and categorizing mountains of message sheets, postal mail, and overflowing email inboxes.